RchGrav/astraeus/astraeus.md

   Here is the comprehensive list of potential role categories (to be pruned/refined):

+  * **Architecture Validator** – inspects proposed implementations or design plans and provides unbiased feedback, identifying scale risks, poor abstractions, or non-idiomatic choices in the language/framework.
+  * **Memory & Concurrency Consultant** – flags problematic data structures, unsafe thread usage, or places where performance or memory usage will degrade at scale.
+  * **Language Specialist** (e.g. Python, Go, Java) – validates that planned patterns are idiomatic and leverage the ecosystem properly.
+Suggests better APIs, concurrency models, or error handling strategies.
+  * **Fresh Eyes Review Agent** – provides an independent pre-implementation review of a proposed plan or code skeleton, checking for risks, missing edge cases, or blind spots in the approach.
   * **Vertical Market Consultant** – An industry/domain advisor (e.g. a *Finance Industry Consultant* if this is a fintech project, or *Healthcare Compliance Expert* for a health app).
 Provides domain-specific context, requirements, or regulations.
   * **Domain Expert Persona** – General subject-matter experts who give high-level guidance (e.g. a *Cryptography Professor* for security, a *UX Design Guru* for usability best practices).
   * **World-Class Researcher** – An agent to research algorithms or technical approaches (e.g. reading academic papers or blogs for a given problem).